c9s/Pux/README.md

 does not claim routing is the bottleneck.

-Actually the bottleneck is always different in different applications, if you have a lot of heavy db requests, then your bottleneck is your db; if you have complex computation, then the bottleneck should be your computation; if you have a lot of pure PHP code to load, then your bottleneck might be the PHP code.
+Actually the bottleneck is always different in different applications, if you have a lot of heavy db requests, then your bottleneck is your db; if you have a lot of complex computation, then the bottleneck should be your algorithm.

 You might start wondering since the bottleneck is not routing, why do we implement route dispatcher in C extension?
 The answer is simple, if you put a